Kempten: Transport

 Kempten is well connected with the region through the A 7 autobahn (Würzburg–Ulm–Füssen).
 Bundesstraßen B 12 (partly as A 980 autobahn), B 19 and B 309 also intersect in Kempten.

 The city is on the Buchloe–Lindau railway, opened as part of the Ludwig South-North Railway in 1852, and Kempten station currently boasts good InterCity and EuroCity rail connections.

 The city bus system is operated by Kemptener Verkehrsbetriebe, which operates over 20 lines.

-The nearest airport is Memmingen Airport, located 42 km to the north of the Kempten.
+The nearest airport is Memmingen Airport, located 42 km to the north of Kempten.

 Education

 The Kempten University of Applied Sciences started in the winter semester of 1978–79 with 89 students and since then expanded and now accommodates more than 2800 students in eight degree courses: